-The teaching of architectural design is understood as the set of ideas and principles which constitute architectural knowledge, linking theory and practice and seeking the mastery of a centuries-old culture to engage contemporary responses relevant to preparing for the future.
-This is why continuity in architecture is emphasised, to provide a better response to something which, within the current climate, is subject to
+The teaching of architectural design is understood as the set of ideas and principles that constitute architectural knowledge, articulating theory and practice and aiming at the acquisition of a secular culture in order to initiate relevant contemporary responses to prepare the future.

-The undergraduate degree focuses on the practice of design and on acquiring the basic concepts and tools of the discipline through four complementary areas: history and theory; construction; city planning and landscape design; and representation.
-It concludes with the production of a thesis, a genuine initiation into research.
+The licence is centred on the practice of the project and on the acquisition of the fundamental concepts and tools of the discipline through four complementary fields: history and theory, construction, urbanism and landscape, and representation.
+It concludes with the production of a study report, a true initiation to research.

 The Master’s degree allows students to develop critical thinking and a nuanced vision about the discipline.
 It is organised into four areas of specialisation:

 The Architecture & Experience pathway proposes to confront a theoretical reflection on the rules that guide the design of a project with the specific conditions of an architectural programme.

 The work is nurtured beforehand by the reflection undertaken in the seminar.
 The level of complexity expected is not so much the in-scale or nature of the programme itself as in the number of levels of meaning involved in the projects.